jundalisay/superbnetlify/content/en/research/sarkar/yogic-treatments/menstruation.md

 title: "Natural Diet for Abnormal Menstruation"
 weight: 52
 author: "PR Sarkar"
-description: "In a healthy woman the menstrual discharge is usually about one-fourth seer.
+description: "In a healthy woman the menstrual discharge is usually about 1/4 seer.
 If for any reason the quantity is less than normal, it is called hypomenorrhoea"
 image: "/photos/toilet.jpg"
 icon: "/icons/sarkar.png"
 ---